IrisSokolova/BIMarathon2021/README.md

 ## Problem:

 In 2020, schools had faced the problem of choosing resources to provide an online learning process.
 A large selection of technologies misleads schools.
 Which product should they choose?
-What product will better meet the needs of the school in the educational process?
+What effect will better meet the needs of the school in the educational process?
 When there are thousands of products on the market with similar functionality.
+Who can provide such types of services?
+Digital learning platform is a unique opportunity for school districts to get complete services such as a Chromebook device, software installation, and a full catalog of e-educational products.
+Digital learning platform takes care of their clients by providing high-quality service.

 ## Goal:

-The purpose of the study is to cluster existing products.
+The purpose of the study is to cluster existing clients and products.
 Help schools choose the best packet of products based on their needs and user engagement with the platform.
+Help Digital learning platform better understand its clients and provide better service.

-Each school district has a different level of diversity.
-So before clusterization of products, I will classify school districts by level of diversity and provide an optimal packet of products for each level.
+Each school district has a different level of diversity,  financial ability, engagement level.
+So before clusterization of school districts, I will aggregate data and calculate main metrics.

 ## Metrics:

   * DAU (daily active users) and MAU (monthly active users).
-  * Frequency - How often the product is used.
+  * Frequency - How often has the product been used.
   * Recency - How long has the product been used.
   * Engagement index - Total number of pages per student by given day/month.

 ## Data Description

-The engagement data are based on [LearnPlatform](https://learnplatform.com/)’s Student Chrome Extension.
+The engagement data based on [LearnPlatform](https://learnplatform.com/)’s Student Chrome Extension.

 The extension collects page load events of over 10K education technology products in our product library, including websites, apps, web apps, software programs, extensions, ebooks, hardwares, and services used in educational institutions.
 The engagement data have been aggregated at school district level, and each file represents data from one school district.